Mathics3/mathics-development-guide/docs/extending/code-overview/python-modules.rst

 ``mathics.compile``
 ===================

-Mathics ``Compile`` implementation.
+xoMathics3 ``Compile`` implementation.

-Here we have routines for compiling Mathics code.
+Here we have routines for compiling Mathics3 code.

 At present, we use LLVM for this.